 Set up the Admin Workstation¶

-Earlier, you should have created the Admin Workstation Tails USB along with a persistence volume for it.
+Earlier, you should have created the Admin Workstation Tails USB along with a persistent volume for it.
 Now, we are going to add a couple more features to the Admin Workstation to facilitate SecureDrop’s setup.

 If you have not switched to and booted the Admin Workstation Tails USB on your regular workstation, do so now.

 Start Tails with Persistence Enabled¶

-Click Administration password, enter a password for use with this specific Tails session and click Add.
-And finally click Start Tails.
+Click Administration password, enter a password for use with this specific Tails session, and click Add.

-The Administration password is a one-time password.
+The Tails administration password is a one-time password.
 It will reset every time you shut down Tails.

 Download the SecureDrop repository¶